denyspoltorak/odt2wiki/README.md

    * If it is empty (e.g. because the document was exported from GoogleDocs), please follow the "Document structure" step of [this instruction](https://medium.com/@denyspoltorak/guide-on-converting-a-google-docs-text-into-an-ebook-5b1abc65f69d).

-2. Run the script, for example: `./odt2wiki.py ~/Documents/MyDoc.odt ~/Work/MyWiki -c github -s 2 -i ~/Diagrams/MyDoc -r https://raw.githubusercontent.com/myname/myrepo/main/MyDoc`
+2. Run the script, for example: `./odt2wiki.py ~/Documents/MyDoc.odt ~/Work/MyWiki -c github -s 2 -i ~/Diagrams/MyDoc -r https://raw.githubusercontent.com/myname/myrepo/main/MyDoc -z my_custom_code`

    * Positional arguments are the input ODT file (`~/Documents/MyDoc.odt`) and the output folder to be created (`~/Work/MyWiki`).
 The output folder should not already exist.